 Friends and family may sign the online guest book or leave a condolence at www.hensonnovak.com.

-in memory of Dean Kear, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Dean Kear, please visit our floral store.